Paperback-iOS/website/src/getting-started/installation/index.md

 == TestFlight

-::: warning Patreon Exclusive
-Access to beta and alpha builds of Paperback requires being a [Patreon supporter](https://patreon.com/FaizanDurrani).
-While all Patreon supporters gain access to beta builds, alpha builds are exclusive to the supporter++ tier.
+::: warning Patron and Discord Booster Exclusive Access to beta and alpha builds of Paperback requires being a [Patreon supporter](https://patreon.com/FaizanDurrani) or a [Discord server booster](https://discord.paperback.moe).
+While all Patreon supporters and Discord server boosters gain access to beta builds, alpha builds are exclusive to the Patreon supporter++ tier supporters.

-Additionally, Patreon supporters gain access to the `#beta-chat` channel in the official Discord server.
-For those with the supporter++ tier, the `#alpha` channel is accessible as well.
+Additionally, supporters/boosters will gain access to the `#beta-chat` channel in the official Discord server.
+Patreon `supporter++` tier supporters get access to the `#alpha` channel as well.

 :::

 ## Request an Invite:

 1. Join the [official Discord server](https://discord.paperback.moe).
-2. Make sure you are an active [Patreon supporter](https://www.patreon.com/FaizanDurrani).
+2. Make sure you are an active [Patreon supporter](https://www.patreon.com/FaizanDurrani) or [Discord server booster](https://discord.paperback.moe).
-   > Only the 3 shown tiers are supported, don't make a custom pledge.
+   > For Patreon, only the 3 shown tiers are supported, don't make a custom pledge.
-3. Link your Discord account in your [Patreon settings](https://www.patreon.com/settings/apps).
+3. Patreon supporters will need to link their Discord account in their [Patreon settings](https://www.patreon.com/settings/apps).
 4. Execute the `/invite` command in any channel in the Discord server.
    > This process will prompt you for your email and the build you wish to access (beta or alpha).
 Your email remains private and is not visible to other Discord users ([Learn more](https://support.discord.com/hc/en-us/articles/1500000580222-Ephemeral-Messages-FAQ)).